-To save Karnataka coalition, 21 Congress ministers offer to resign
+To save Karnataka coalition, all ministers from JD(S), Congress resign

-Bengaluru, July 08: At least 21 ministers from the Congresss have offered to resign as ministers.
+Bengaluru, July 08: All ministers from both the JD(S) and Congress have resigned in a bid to facilitate the disgruntled MLAs.

-During the Congresss meeting 21 including deputy chief minister G Parameshwar offered to resign.
-This decision was taken to accommodate the disgruntled MLAs who had resigned.
+The Twitter handle the Chief Minister's Office said. " all JD(S) ministers have resigned in the same manner as the 21 ministers from the Congress.
+The Cabinet will be restructured soon, the handle also said.

+The Congress party earlier held a meeting in which it was decided that all ministers would resign.

 Earlier Congress leader and Deputy Chief Minister of Karnataka, Dr. G Parameshwar said that if the need be, he too would quit his post.